How Does Golf Countback Work?

-Countback is a common way to separate tied players after a golf competition has finished, but how does it work?
+Countback is a commonly used way to separate players who are tied after a certain golf competiton has finished, but what is it and how does it work?

-Countback is a way to separate tied players after the conclusion of a competition.
-It is a method which does not involve playing any more holes but number crunching by the competition secretary.
+Countback is a way to separate tied players after the conclusion of a golf competition.
+If it's not possible to play more holes to settle the event on the course, this method is often employed by the club secretary or handicap secretary.

 The way countback is calculated can vary according to club rules or the rules of a particular competition.
 But here follows an explanation of the standard method.

 In an 18-hole event, ties are separated by the best score over the final nine holes.
-These are the final holes on the standard scorecard.
-Thus they are the course’s 10th to 18th holes rather than the final nine holes a player played, which may be different if it was a shotgun start or a two-tee one.
+These are defined by the final holes on the standard scorecard, not the final nine holes a player may have completed.
+By means of explanation, if it was a shotgun start or a two-tee one, not every player would play holes 10-18 last.

 If the best score for the last nine holes does not separate out a winner, then the final six holes are used, and, if that still fails to provide a definitive outcome, the final three holes.
 If a tie still persists then the score on the final hole is used.

-In 27- 36- 54- and 72-hole events the last 18 holes are first used for countback.
-If this cannot separate a tie, then the countback method for 18-hole events is then applied, as described above.
+In 27- 36- 54- and 72-hole events, the last 18 holes are first used for countback.
+If this cannot separate a tie, then the countback method for 18-hole events is then applied, as described in the paragraph above.

 In a Stableford competition the point scores for each hole is used and totalled, and as such is nice and straightforward.
 But in a handicap strokeplay competition is gets a bit more complicated.